Veterinary Care for Horses

 Our equine trained vets at Countryside Veterinary Hospital provide a comprehensive range of services and treatments for hard-working horses and their proud owners including:

-During your horse's wellness exam your Olds equine vet will ask you about the animal's past and recent medical history and whether you have any concerns about your horse's overall health.
+During your horse's wellness exam your equine veterinarian will ask you about your horse's past and recent medical history and whether you have any concerns about their overall health.

 Equine nutrition will be discussed and a casual evaluation of your horse's weight and diet.